venkys-io/Code-Blogs/Backtracking/Hard/SudokuSolution/README.md

    - This method initializes the backtracking process by calling the `helper` method with the initial position `(0, 0)` (top-left corner of the board).
    - Once the `helper` method returns `true` (indicating a solution is found), it prints the solved Sudoku board.

+-  **`takeUserInput` Method**
+   - This method prompts the user to enter values row-wise for the initial Sudoku board, using '.' to represent empty cells.
+   - It returns a 2D char array representing the filled Sudoku board based on user input.

 - **`main` method**
-   - The `main` method creates a 9x9 Sudoku board represented by a 2D character array.
-   - It initializes the Sudoku puzzle with some initial values and prints the original puzzle.
+   - Collects user input for the initial Sudoku board configuration using the `takeUserInput` method.
    - It then calls the `sudokuSol` method to solve the Sudoku puzzle and prints the solved Sudoku board.

 ## CPP Code